albertcthomas/albertcthomas.github.io/content/blog/python_development_behind_proxies/index.md

 print(DEFAULT_CA_BUNDLE_PATH)
 ```

 Make sure that the `http_proxy`, `https_proxy` and `REQUESTS_CA_BUNDLE` environment variables are set in the terminal, `tmux`/`screen` or Python session you are using.
 Finally, if you don't have sudo rights you can always get the CA list provided by `certifi`, append your corporate certificate to it and then set the `REQUESTS_CA_BUNDLE` environment variable accordingly.
+I also explain how I solved an SSL certificate error not related to `pip` or `conda` at the [end of the post](#appendix-solving-an-ssl-certificate-error).

 #### Testing and debugging
 Diagnosing proxy errors can be challenging.
 I like to use the following `urllib3` code snippet as a sanity check when testing or debugging my proxy configuration.
 This approach has limitations as this directly uses `urllib3` which might not be the library handling the HTTP requests for the specific application you are trying to use.
 This also avoids many steps (reading the environment variables, encoding the special characters, making sure I am passing the proxy configuration to the application) but it can still help understand issues quickly and iterate faster.